silvyph/KNN-Internship-Division-Recommendation/README.md

-# KNN-Internship-Division-Recommendation
+# 🤖 KNN Internship Division Recommendation API

-This project implements a machine learning model using the K-Nearest Neighbor (KNN) algorithm to recommend the most suitable internship division for students based on their profile.
-The system was developed as part of an undergraduate thesis titled:
+This project implements a Machine Learning model using the **K-Nearest Neighbor (KNN)** algorithm to recommend the most suitable internship division for students based on their profile.

+It is developed as part of an undergraduate thesis:

 **"Pengembangan Sistem Informasi Administrasi Magang Berbasis Web dengan Penerapan Algoritma K-Nearest Neighbor (KNN) untuk Rekomendasi Divisi Magang."**

 ---

-# Project Overview
+## 📌 Overview

-The goal of this project is to assist the internship administration process by providing **automatic recommendations of internship divisions** based on historical internship data.
+This system provides **automatic internship division recommendations** based on historical internship data and student attributes.

-The model analyzes several student attributes such as:

-* Academic background
-* Skills
-* Interests
-* Previous internship patterns

-and predicts the most suitable division using the **K-Nearest Neighbor classification algorithm**.
+The model is deployed as a **REST API using Flask**, allowing integration with external backend systems such as Laravel.

 ---

+## 🔄 System Integration

+This machine learning model is designed to be part of a larger system:

+* Laravel-based web application (frontend + backend)
+* Python Flask API (machine learning service)

+### Flow:

+1. User inputs internship data in web system (Laravel)
+2. Backend sends request to ML API (`/predict`)
+3. ML API processes data using KNN model
+4. API returns recommended division
+5. Result is displayed to user

+---

+## 🚀 Features

+* KNN-based classification model
+* REST API for prediction
+* Input validation & preprocessing
+* Confidence score output
+* Integration-ready architecture

+---

-# Dataset
+## 📊 Dataset

-The dataset used in this project contains internship participant records including:
+The dataset contains internship participant records:

 | Feature | Description                |
 | ------- | -------------------------- |